Europe and its Neighbourhood

-Europe’s complex, overlapping problems seem intractable.
-Conflicts in its divergent neighbourhoods, the refugee crisis, economic anxieties, rising populism, the spectre of terrorism, uncertainty surrounding the US presidential elections, a resurgent Russia, legacies from Iraq and Libya, and political tensions within Turkey, all conspire to suggest a weak continent, vulnerable to centrifugal forces and increasingly inward-looking, emphasised by the result of the UK referendum on its EU membership.
+Europe faces multiple, overlapping problems, exacerbated by political uncertainties and national anxieties.
+The unresolved conflict in Syria and the resulting humanitarian crisis, the spectre of violent extremism, a resurgent Russia, legacies from Iraq and Libya, political tensions within Turkey, combined with economic concerns and rising populism within Europe, all conspire to suggest a weak continent, vulnerable to centrifugal forces and increasingly inward-looking.
 In this context this opening discussion will consider key questions, including:

 - How do people in Europe’s neighbourhood view Europe and its institutions?
-What are their expectations of the EU as a contributor to stabilisation in the region?
+What are their expectations of Europe as a contributor to regional stability?

 - How can Europe, and the EU, co-ordinate more effectively to address common challenges?